 We believe customer service is the cornerstone of our business.
 Accordingly, we make a concerted effort to continually improve each customer's experience and have made significant investments in our people, processes and technology to enhance our customers' experience and to reduce the number of times customers need to contact us.
 The insights from operational metrics help us focus our improvement efforts.
 For example, we link internal sales incentives to early churn and product mix as opposed to more traditional criteria of new sales, in order to refocus our organization away from churn retention to churn prevention.
-The number of technical service calls handled by our representatives in March 2017 was 23.8% lower compared to March 2016 while the number of customer service calls handled by our representatives was 17.3% lower over the same period.
+The number of technical service calls handled by our representatives in March 2017 was 27% lower compared to March 2016 while the number of customer service calls and the number of service visits handled by our representatives was 23% and 20% lower, respectively, over the same period.
 See "Business-Our Business Strategy-Enhance the Customer Experience."

 Our customer care centers are managed and operated locally, with the deployment and execution of end-to-end care strategies and initiatives conducted on a site-by-site basis.
-We have residential and commercial customer care centers located in Newark, NJ; Jericho, NY; Bronx, NY; Melville, NY; Tyler, TX; Lubbock, TX; Parkersburg, WV; and Lake Havasu, AZ.
+We have residential and commercial customer care centers located throughout our footprint, including in Newark, NJ; Jericho, NY; Bronx, NY; Melville, NY; Tyler, TX; Lubbock, TX; and Lake Havasu, AZ.
 Our customer care centers function as an integrated system and utilize software programs that provide increased efficiencies and limited wait-times for customers requiring support.